BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_19.md

 Enter the next room and grab the hidden *Magical Seed*.
 Pick up the hidden *Max Elixir* and *Purple Shard* in the rest of the room after another conversation.

 Oh boy, it's time for another logic puzzle - this time with five categories.
-Download the <a href="resources\vr_logic_puzzle_sheets.xlsx">spreadsheet</a> if you'd like.
+Download the [spreadsheet](..\assets\vr_logic_puzzle_sheets.xlsx) if you'd like.
 Hope you're ready.

 The clues: